aveldanov/TheGameApp/README.md

 3. Build a basic functionality in Xcode Playground
 4. Build User Interface in Xcode
 5. Created API Caller
-6. Defined Design Pattern - MVVM
+6. Defined Design Pattern - MVVM(hybrid)
 7. Moved functionality into the UI view
 8. Enchanced text fly-in with CocoaPOD - CLTypingLabel
 9. Refactored code to access new Settings functionality